rses-dl-course-durham/rses-dl-course-durham.github.io/slides/D01_part1.md

 ---

-# Continued in Part 2
+## Continued in Part 2:
+## Convolution, Refining the model & Transfer Learning